AguaClara/HFFVFDC/Manual.md

 #### Design Scale Flow Rate Ranges
+The original flow rate that HFFV was tasked to design for was 20 L/s but after doing calculations the team determined how to scale up and down the HFFV system based on the design flow rate.

 The HFFV was designed to accommodate three different scales for three ranges of flow rates.
 The team determined these designs by using the minor headloss equation to find the maximum flow rate that different tee sizes could handle.
 First, the team solved for velocity given the available head.
 Then, the team found the flow rate Q as a result of the given area of the tee.
-The available headloss was assumed to be 1m because that was the amount of head available for the plant that the HFFV team was tasked to create a design.
+The available headloss was assumed to be 1m because that was the amount of head available for the 20 L/s plant that the HFFV team assigned to create a design for.

 <div class="alert alert-block alert-danger">
 Define acronym HFFV when you first introduce the high flow float valve (First sentence)